Exabyte-io/documentation/docs/materials-designer/3d-editor.md

 # 3D Editor

 3D Editor is located on the right-hand side of the Materials Designer interface.
 It is updated to reflect on any changes to the current material under consideration, and user activity in editing it.
-The location of this editor within the wider interface is highlighted below.
+The location of this editor within the wider interface is highlighted below:

 <img src="/images/3D-viewer.png"/>

 ## Interactive regime

 By default, the 3d Editor is non-interactive and only shows the structural information with a pre-defined setting (eg. view angle, axes, number of repetitions).
 Interactivity is enabled by clicking on the switch button <i class="zmdi zmdi-power zmdi-hc-border"></i> at the top-left corner of the crystal editor panel.
-Doing so will activate the following functionality parts, each documented in its own page.
+Doing so will activate the following functionality parts, each documented in its own page:

 <img src="/images/3D-viewer-panels.png"/>